-On Saturday, 5 June 2021, regular municipal elections will be held in Latvia.
-Unlike previous municipal elections, there will be a significantly smaller number of local government and councillors to be elected.
-In the result of the administrative territorial reform, which currently is carried out, there will be 42 municipalities in Latvia instead of the previous 119, while the number of councillors will fall by almost half.
+On Saturday, 5 June 2021, regular municipal elections were held in Latvia.
+Unlike previous municipal elections, there were a significantly smaller number of local governments and councillors to be elected.
+The administrative territorial reform provided for creating of 42 municipalities in Latvia instead of the previous 119, while the number of councillors felled by almost half.

 !
-Elections in the Riga municipality will not take place this year because the City Council was elected in the extraordinary elections last year and will continue to work until the elections of 2025.
+Elections in the Riga municipality didn’t take place this year because the City Council was elected in the extraordinary elections last year and it continues to work until the elections of 2025.

-In municipal elections, for the first time, voters will be given the opportunity to vote at any polling station in their municipality.
-At the polling station, the election commission’s employee will scan the voter's passport or identity card and make sure that the voter is included in the voter list of the respective municipality and that there is no indication of his or her participation in the elections in the register.
-If the voter has the right to vote, the polling station commission will register the voter in the electronic voter register and write additional information about the voter into the voters list, where the voter will sign up for the receipt of electoral materials.
+In municipal elections, for the first time, voters were given the opportunity to vote at any polling station in their municipality.
+At the polling station, the election commission’s employee scanned the voter's passport or identity card and made sure that the voter was included in the voter list of the respective municipality and that there was no indication of his or her participation in the elections in the register.
+If the voter had the right to vote, the polling station commission registered the voter in the electronic voter register and wrote additional information about the voter into the voters list, where the voter signed up for the receipt of electoral materials.

-Citizens of Latvia and other Member States of the European Union over the age of 18 have the right to participate in local government elections.
-Citizens of the European Union must be registered in the Population Register of Latvia 90 days before the elections in order to participate in local government elections in Latvia.
-All voters must be registered in the Electoral register.
-Voters have the right to vote in the municipality where they have their registered residence 90 days before the election day or in the municipality where they own real estate registered in accordance with the procedures specified by law.
+Citizens of Latvia and other Member States of the European Union over the age of 18 had the right to participate in local government elections.
+Citizens of the European Union had to be registered in the Population Register of Latvia 90 days before the elections in order to participate in local government elections in Latvia.
+All voters had to be registered in the Electoral register.
+Voters had the right to vote in the municipality where they had their registered residence 90 days before the Election Day or in the municipality where they owned real estate registered in accordance with the procedures specified by law.

 Lists of candidates, pre-election programmes

-In municipal elections, the Electoral register shall be used for voter registration.
-Each voter is registered at his or her polling station according to his registered place of residence 90 days before the election day.
-In the Local elections of 2021, the day will be 7 March.
+In municipal elections the Electoral register had been used for voter registration.
+Each voter was registered for voting in his or her electoral district according to the registered place of residence 90 days before the Election Day.
+In the Local elections of 2021, the day was 7 March.

-It is planned that an online voter register at polling stations will be used for the first time in this election, which will allow voters to vote at any polling station in their municipality.
+An online voter register at polling stations was used for the first time in this election, which allowed voters to vote at any polling station in their municipality.

-Voters will be able to find out their constituencies and polling stations of the constituency from March 27 by using the e-service of the Office of Citizenship and Migration Affairs or by calling the hotline.
+Voters could find out their electoral districts and polling stations of the district by using the e-service of the Office of Citizenship and Migration Affairs or by calling the hotline 67049999.

-From 27 March to 27 May, voters online or in person will also be able to change their constituency if they choose to vote in the constituency in which they own real estate.
+Till 27 May, voters online or in person could also to change their electoral district if they wished to vote in the constituency in which they owned real estate.

-The working time of polling stations on the municipal election day, 5 June, will be between 7:00 and 20:00.
-Voters will also be able to vote early:
+The working time of polling stations on the municipal Election Day, 5 June, was between 7:00 and 20:00.
+Voters could also vote during early voting: